scottfalbo/portfolio/README.md

     + Used Google API to display a map to the studio.
   + 06/14/2021
     + Added a page for the studio the art section of the site.
     + Made a `Studio` model and added CRUD UI to the admin dashboard for text areas.
+  + 06/18/2021
+    + Built out the studio page.
+Added jQuery controls to hide and show info pop ups.
+    + Fixed a bunch of sire wide grid issues and finished overall styling.

 ---